Will Medicare Cover Meal Delivery and Grocery Shopping?

 Your Medicare Advantage plan may also partner with a local delivery service, such as Meals on Wheels, to provide your meals.
 Because there is no standardized contractor for this coverage, the service provider may vary from state to state.

-How Much Does Meal Delivery Cost?
+How Much Does Meal Delivery Cost As Part of Medicare Advantage?

 In some states, you may be able to access home meal delivery through Medicaid.
 For example, Michigan offers the MI Choice waiver program.
 This program allows eligible Medicaid recipients to receive covered services while staying at home, including nursing services, community living support, and home-delivered meals.
 Medicare beneficiaries who are dual-eligible for Medicaid can check with their state’s Medicaid program to see if they can receive meal benefits.